About Our Program

 When it comes to presenting the physics of MRI, the fundamentals can be edited for brevity, but a student must understand the concepts in enough depth that the formation of the MR signal and the manipulations that control image contrast make sense!
 The only comparable subject in the Radiologic Science curriculum is the physics of radiology.
 Like voltage, amperage, capacitance, induction and the like, the physics of MR deals with quantities unseen, that most people are totally unaware of.
 As Arthur C. Clark famously said, “Any significantly advanced technology Appears to be magic."

-The Specialization in MRI was designed to demystify and reveal the Magician’s tricks.
+The certificate in MRI was designed to demystify and reveal the Magician’s tricks.
 The magician practices untold hours to make that card appear, and there are no short cuts to understanding MRI.
 Reading, thinking, asking questions, and repeating as needed is the key.
 It’s the old fashioned way, but it’s tried and true.

 One other ingredient is required for success, enthusiasm.
 Pursuing an endeavor such as this is a good indicator of yours’ to start with.
 If you’re up for the challenge, and looking for a means to provide the opportunity, this may be the program for you.
 If you’re looking for faculty who know their business, and are not only willing but eager to help you through the rough spots, that’s our commitment.
 If you want a quality education from a top ranked school, welcome to Oregon Tech!

-Common Questions about the MRI Specialization
+Common Questions about the MRI Certificate

 What are the primary objectives?